-It says a lot about our relationship with sports that the cancellation of the NBA season this year was the first big signal that the Covid-19 pandemic was going to be unlike anything we’d seen before.
-When just about every professional sports league on earth followed suit and I could no longer watch my beloved Atlanta United or Manchester City, I found myself turning to Netflix’s The English Game for comfort.
-From 1978, when CBS’ The White Shadow assembled one of the first network dramas with a mostly black cast, to the recent debut of Apple TV+’s dramedy Ted Lasso about an American football coach hired to lead a Premier League soccer club, TV producers have found fertile ground in the world of sports for their dramas and comedies.
+It says a lot about our relationship with sports that the cancellation of the NBA season in 2020 was the first big signal that the COVID-19 pandemic was going to be unlike anything we’d seen before.
+When just about every professional sports league on earth followed suit and I could no longer watch my beloved Atlanta United or Manchester City, I found myself turning to sports series like Netflix’s The English Game for comfort.
+From 1978, when CBS’ The White Shadow assembled one of the first network dramas with a mostly black cast, to the debut of Apple TV+’s dramedy Ted Lasso, about an American football coach hired to lead a Premier League soccer club, TV producers have found fertile ground in the world of sports for their dramas and comedies.

-For our list of the best sports TV shows of all time, we’re looking at scripted series primarily revolving around a sport, and there are plenty represented here: football, soccer, baseball, martial arts, tennis, horse racing and professional wrestling.
+For our list of the best sports series of all time, we’re looking at scripted series (so no 30 for 30, the compelling Last Chance U, or FX hit Welcome to Wrexham) primarily revolving around a sport, and there are plenty represented here: football, soccer, baseball, martial arts, tennis, horse racing, and professional wrestling.
 The characters can be players, managers, sportswriters, agents or even fans, but sports have to be central to the show (sorry, Sam Malone).

 Created by: Joe Gangemi, Gregory Jacobs

 Stars: Craig Roberts, Ennis Esmer, Jennifer Grey, Gage Golightly, Paul Reiser, Richard Kind